FPT approximations for Capacitated Sum of Radii and Diameters: Overview of Techniques

 In more details: we create a new cluster $C'_i \subseteq D_i$ out of the points in $D_i$ (recall $|D_i|\ge|C_i|$ and see~\cref{foot: cluster D_i}).
-To make this assignment permanent, we delete $D_i$, and mark $C_i$ as processed.
+To make this assignment permanent, we delete $D_i$, and mark $C_i$ as processed (color black).
 However, we end up taking points from other clusters (and also end up deleting points from these clusters).
 The key observation is that as we process the clusters in non-decreasing order and $r_j > r_i$, $D_i$ does not contain points from clusters processed via Case $1$.
-Since we maintain the invariant that the points of unprocessed clusters are not deleted, we have to mark the clusters intersecting $D_i$ as processed.
+Since we maintain the invariant that the points of unprocessed clusters are not deleted, we have to mark the clusters intersecting $D_i$ as processed (color black).
 However, before marking these clusters as processed, we need to ensure that they are accounted for in our solution.
 To this end, we use a novel idea of exchanging points.
 Since we have created a new cluster $C'_i$ out of $D_i$, any cluster $C_{j'}$ that has lost, say, $n_{j'} > 0$ points in this process, can instead claim back $n_{j'}$ points from the original cluster $C_i$ (depicted by islands in $C_5$ in~\Cref{fig:sfig23}) by paying slightly more cost since, in this case, we have $r_i < r_j \le r_{j'}$.
 Here, we use the fact that $C_j$ is the anchor for $D_i$, and hence $r_j$ is the smallest radius intersecting $D_i$.
 We call such clusters partitioned clusters.
 Specifically, the radius of the partitioned $C_{j'}$ is at most $\delta(o_{j'}, y_i) + \delta(y_i, p) \le (r_{j'} + r_i) + (r_i + 2r_j + 2r_i) \le 7r_{j'}$, for $p \in C_i$, as $r_j \le r_{j'}$.
 See~\Cref{fig:sfig23} for an illustration.
-Note that a cluster $C_{j'}$ can be partitioned multiple times by different $C_i$'s, as shown in~\Cref{fig:sfig24}.
+Note that a cluster $C_{j'}$ can be partitioned multiple times by different $C_i$'s (we track the clusters that partitioned $C_{j'}$ by $\pof(C_{j'})$), as shown in~\Cref{fig:sfig24}.
 However, $o_{j'}$ can still serve all the points of the modified $C_{j'}$ within cost $7r_{j'}$, since, in this case, the radii of the clusters partitioning $C_{j'}$ are strictly less than $r_{j'}$.
-While it is hard to find $o_{j'}$, in the technical \Cref{sec: nonuni}, we show how to find another point that can serve all the points of the partitioned cluster $C_{j'}$ within radius $7r_{j'}$.
+While it is hard to find $o_{j'}$, in~\Cref{sec: nonuni}, we show how to find another point that can serve all the points of the partitioned cluster $C_{j'}$ within radius $7r_{j'}$ (see \textbf{for} loop at~\Cref{algo:nucsr for} of~\Cref{algo:nucsr}).

 Note that, we get different approximation factors in Case $1$ and Case $2$.
 In the technical section, we interpolate between these two factors to obtain an improved approximation factor for the algorithm.